lvndry/Candy-Sorter/README.md

 # Candy Sorter

-UI for a candy sorter (for raspberry)
+Candy sorter (for raspberry)
+Use of a servomotor, color detector, robot follower of lines